 High Temperature steam is a known antimicrobial heat agent.
 It appears that bacteria begin to die when exposed to 248°F (120°C) steam.
-MightySteam® delivers a highly effective 572°F (300°C) steam.
+MightySteam® delivers a highly effective up to 842°F (450°C) steam and versatile wands.
 The MightySteam® is a good addition for any facility that requires a clean working environment, including hospitals, laboratories and food handling plants.
 The MightySteam® offers quiet operations and the highest steam temperatures available in a portable steam generator.
+These are new steam jet spray temperatures and it is expected that many more than the studies discussed below will become available over time.

 With food-borne diseases on the rise1 according to the CDC, proper sanitation has never been more important.
 Steam is a cost effective manner of quickly treating production surfaces.
 MightySteam's quick startup time and high mobility allow it to be used and put away before other steam generators have warmed up.
 Our revolutionary, patented technology allows the MightySteam® to continuously produce 572°F steam in around one minute.

 MightySteam® doesn't need the help of chemicals to clean, it uses pure, clean steam as the agent.
-The MightySteam's 572°F steam can impact cleaniless of surfaces by using its intense thermal energy.
+The MightySteam's high temperature steam can impact cleaniless of surfaces by using its intense thermal energy.
 More than likely less chemicals are needed.

 MightySteam® cleans with lower resource consumption than traditional cleaning agents.
-MightySteam® utilizes only 1kW of power, compared to steam boilers that can consume 7-15kW or more of power.
+MightySteam® utilizes only 1kW- 4.5 kW of power, compared to steam boilers that can consume 7-15kW or more of power.
 MightySteam's™ superheated steam is dry, leaving behind just trace amounts of clean water when used properly.
 Sometimes the use of a good wipe (towel) is required after the steam treatment.

 Several reports (studies2) utilizing 248°F superheated steam have been published to test the effects on a variety of common bacteria.
 As steam temperature rises that contacts microbes, the time needed to kill bacteria decreases (thermal kinetics often have exponential impact)